stoeps13/connections-doc/source/admin/install/t_install_cluster.md

     3. Select the HCL Connections clusters and click **Start**.

+    !!! note
-    **Note:** If some applications do not start, the file-copying process might not have completed.
+    If some applications do not start, the file-copying process might not have completed.
 Wait a few minutes and start the applications.
 In case the Connections applications are installed on different clusters, the cluster start order should start with the core features, then move to the other features:

     -   Hompage cluster
     -   News cluster